 How do I get admitted to a program at CEDC?

-We will obtain the necessary insurance information during the intake evaluation.
-The majority of the cost of admission for most patients in the program is covered by their insurance plan, and CEDC is contracted with most major insurance companies.
-Before you arrive for an initial intake, we will verify your insurance to make sure we are a contracted provider, your policy is in effect, and your plan’s benefits cover the level of care you are seeking.
-Not every insurance plan covers a residential level of care.
-You can obtain specific policy and coverage information by calling the member services line listed on the back of your insurance card.
+Before you arrive for an initial intake, we will verify your insurance to make sure that your plan’s benefits cover the level of care you are seeking.
+In addition, we will obtain specific policy and coverage information by calling the member services line listed on the back of your insurance card.

 Who will I work with?